17 Questions To Ask A Photographer

 12. Do they have insurance?

 I hate sounding like a downer, but things happen.
-Ask your photogapher if they have insurance to cover their gear and you, should anything happen during the session.
-This is also a subtle indicator that a photographer is a legitimate business and professional.
+Ask your photographer if they have insurance to cover their gear and you, should anything happen during the session.
+It is also a subtle indicator that a photographer is a legitimate business and professional.

 13. What’s the image turnaround time?